Super Dirt Week

 Super Dirt Week is a modified racing event held annually on Columbus Day weekend in Central New York state.

 History

 The first event was scheduled over three days, from September 29, through October 1, 1972 at the New York State Fairgrounds.
 Inspection and qualifying races were conducted on Friday and Saturday, and the Championship race was held on Sunday.

 In 1976 a fourth day was added to the schedule, and a 100 mile race the USAC Champ Cars was held on Saturday October 2.
 The date of the event was eventually changed to Columbus Day weekend, and expanded to 6 days and championships for 5 car classes.
-The Syracuse Mile remained the featured race track until 2015, and companion races were added over the week at the nearby race tracks in Elbridge, Weedsport, and Brewerton.
+The Syracuse Mile remained the featured race track until 2015, and companion races were added over the week at the nearby racetracks Rolling Wheels Raceway in Elbridge, Weedsport Speedway, and Brewerton Speedway.